-Weekday ridership by time period for Q3 CY2020 through CY2024 compared to Q3 CY2019 (pre-COVID) ridership showed the early AM and AM peak periods ridership as having the largest percentage of declines in 2020 Q3 and least percentage of recovery by Q3 2024.
-These are the time periods most likely to be impacted by less trip making and more telecommuting by 9 to 5 administrative workers (which persists in 2023 and 2024) as well as students who studied from home during the early years of the pandemic (which is less of a factor in 2023 and 2024).
+Weekday ridership by time period for Q4 CY2020 through CY2024 compared to Q4 CY2019 (pre-COVID) ridership showed the early AM and AM peak periods ridership as having the largest percentage of declines in 2020 Q4 and least percentage of recovery by Q4 2024.
+These are the time periods most likely to be impacted by less trip making and more telecommuting by 9-to-5 administrative workers (which persists in 2023 and 2024) as well as students who studied from home during the early years of the pandemic (which is less of a factor in 2023 and 2024).
 PM peak was more resilient than AM peak and early AM ridership, but less resilient than the midday, evening, late evening, and Owl periods, again suggesting transition to telecommuting in response to the pandemic but continuing to some extent in 2023 and 2024.
-By comparison, the weekday midday period, evening, late evening, and most of all, the overnight Owl period showed the most resilience through the pandemic period.
-Table 2 provides a comparison of percentage of weekday ridership recovery by time period for Q3 CY2020 and Q3 CY2024.
+By comparison, the weekday midday, evening, late evening, and most of all, the overnight Owl period showed the most resilience through the pandemic period.
+Table 4 provides a comparison of percentage of weekday ridership recovery by time period for Q4 CY2020 and Q4 CY2024; Chart 14 depicts the weekday ridership recovery by time period for Q4 from calendar year 2019 through CY2024.